dhall-terraform/dhall-terraform-website/site/blog/index.md

 ---
 layout: blog
 meta_title: Blog
-meta_description: The Skeleventy blog - a place to voice our useless opinions.
+meta_description: The Dhall Terraform blog - a place to voice our useless opinions.
 hide_from_sitemap: true
 robots: noindex,follow
 title: The blog